 You may have two absences for any reason, especially whimsical; but you must notify me in advance.
 Email me or call me at home to do so.
 Each unnotified absence and each absence beyond those permitted will result in loss of half a letter grade for the term.
-Lateness over ten minutes is equivalent to half an absence.
-If you miss a class, your assignment is due by email, sent to me by noon the following day (.pdf or .docx format, please).Otherwise it will be treated as late.
-[Poems late because of absence do not have to be rescued by sweets.]
-When you're absent, you may pick up your packet from my mailbox in 4301 Turlington.
-I'm available for conferences Monday afternoons, 2-3:45 pm-or by appointment if the normal time is impossible due to a scheduled class (not a job or a hot hook-up).
-Take advantage of office hours-the jokes may be funnier then.
+Lateness over ten minutes is equivalent to a half absence.
+If you miss a class, your assignment is due by email, sent to the whole class, by noon the following day (.pdf or .docx format, please).
+Otherwise it will be treated as late.
+(Poems late because of absence do not have to be rescued by sweets.)
+When you're absent, you may pick up your packet from my mailbox in 4301 Turlington, 4th floor, across from the double elevators.
+Em available for conferences Tuesday afternoons, 2-4 pm-or by appointment if the normal time is impossible due to a scheduled class (not a job or a hot hook-up).